smmike/elevator/README.md

 * Passengers can request any floor that is serviced by the elevator when they enter it.
 * Initial version doesn't consider load limits

 The goal is to create working solution that can be easily demonstrated.
-A console output will be used as for demonstration purposes, to show the sequence in which passengers requests are served.
+A console output will be used for demonstration purposes, to show the sequence in which passengers requests are served.